 The average salary in Qatar is around 7,800 QR, but varies widely by industry and position.

 Generally, expats can make very good money in Qatar.
 The average salary in Doha is 144, 418 QR.
-According to the Qatar Statistics Authority, the average salary for the following positions is:
+According to the Qatar Statistics Authority, the average salary for the following positions is (data 2014):

 Employment offers in Qatar have to be formalized in an official contract, which should be attested by the Ministry of Labour as part of your work residence permit process.
 Your contract may include: